junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

   supports the computation of "wraparound protocol" in PINE VDAF.
 We denote it as "wraparound joint randomness".

-* A new "Fully Linear Proof (FLP)" system that incorporates the "wraparound joint randomness" and supports PINE as a new VDAF.
+* A "Fully Linear Proof (FLP)" system that incorporates the "wraparound joint randomness" and supports PINE as a VDAF.

 # Conventions and Definitions